-- Consulting with under-represented groups regarding community programming - Presenting to or serving on boards of community organizations related to EDI - Organizing events to engage under-represented groups - Volunteering with or serving on committees focused on serving under-represented populations for the discipline or community.
+- Consulting with groups of all backgrounds regarding community programming. - Presenting to or serving on boards of community organizations that represent the perspectives of different cultural groups. - Organizing events to engage with people of all backgrounds. - Volunteering with or serving on committees focused on serving populations of all backgrounds for a respective discipline or the broader community.